prashikl007/Reflectance_Spectrophotometer_Spectrum_Analyzer_with_Deep_Learning/README.md

 # Spectrum_analyzer
 script to analyze the spectrum of element from camera to corresponing wavelength

-Color_pxel_to_wavelength.py ---> script to map colors to respective wavelength and sotr it to excel file ---> pixel_wavelength.xlsx
+Color_pxel_to_wavelength.py ---> script to map colors to respective wavelength and store it to excel file ---> pixel_wavelength.xlsx

 pixel_wavelength.xlsx ---> contains first three column as r,g,b values of color, fourth column is wavelength for respective color ---> calculation formula is present in Color_pxel_to_wavelength.py